ctrlMarcio/feup-plog-proj1/README.md

 <img src="resources/official_board.png" width=500/>

-The game is named for the three triangular symbols across the center of the board representing dragon caves.
-In the four corners there are "mountains" that cannot be occupied.
-Both the mountains and the dragon caves cannot be moved across or occupied by player pieces.
+The game is named by the three triangular symbols across the center of the board representing dragon caves.
+In the four corners there are "mountains" that cannot be occupied by player pieces nor moved across.
+The same precedent is applied to the dragon caves.

 ### Pieces

 Each player starts with 8 pieces, 5 with strength 2, 2 with strength 3 and 1 with strength 4.

-Pieces move like a rook in chess, orthogonally any number of squares.
-The may not occupy or cross the corner mountain spaces or the triangular dragon cave spaces (they may not cross other pieces as well).
+Pieces move like a rook in chess, orthogonally, and any number of squares.

-Pieces can be captured in two ways, either by strength, when a piece with higher strength captures another with lower strength, abdicating 1 level of strength of the piece that captures; or by custodial, when a piece is surrounded on both sides either by 2 enemy pieces, or an enemy piece and a special board cell (mountains or dragon caves).
-When a capture is made, the enemy piece should be removed from the game.
+Pieces can be captured in two ways:

+- by strength: a piece (1) with higher strength can capture another (2) with lower strength.
+The piece (1) will after loose a level of strength;
+- by custodial: a piece is surrounded on both sides either by 2 enemy pieces or an enemy piece and an obstacle (dragon cave or mountain).

+When a capture is made, the losing piece should be removed from the game.

-The player ends when one player is reduced to one piece, the other player is declared the winner.
+The game ends when one of the players only has one piece left, hence the other player is declared the winner.

 #### Dragons

-Dragons are no more than regular pieces but are only spawned when a given player pieces can surround one dragon cave from all orthogonal sides.
+Dragons are regular pieces that can only be spawned whenever its cave is surrounded by all orthogonal sides.
 Only one dragon can be spawned from each cave.
-The side caves spawn a "dragon" with strength 3, while the main cave spawn a strength 5 "dragon".
+The side caves spawn a dragon with strength 3, while the main cave spawns a strength 5 dragon.

 ### Biography